An official website of the United States government.

 After determining your unadjusted tax bill, subtract any exemptions you might have.
 This gives you the adjusted tax bill.

-Types of property exemptions and their corresponding Code of Alabama section are available here.
+Types of property exemptions and their corresponding Code of Alabama sections are available here.